Introducing the Library

 - Read our online guides on finding information in your subject, searching databases effectively, citing your references, and more.

 - Take advice and training on finding subject specific information from our subject liaison librarians serving students and researchers in each University school.

 - Take general workshops on using the Library’s Enterprise catalogue or using reference management packages such as EndNote or Mendeley.

 - Disabled and dyslexic students may ask our Disability Co-ordinator for help with using the Library.
-See our Disabled users page for details of the help we can offer.
+See our guide for Users with disabilities for details of the help we can offer.

 "I always strongly advise my students to contact liaison librarians when they are struggling to research their project essays [for] invaluable information and the sort of subject and research guidance that I simply would never be able to offer" Dr Sarah Brewer.
 International Study and Language Institute

 University collections are rich in resources

 - Frequently used printed texts are held in Short Loan.
 This ensures texts in heavy demand are shared more quickly and fairly between students.

 - The Library arranges access to many E-resources including reliable databases directing you to articles and books.
 We also have thousands of e-journals and e-books easily accessible via our catalogue.
 Working with your tutors, we also make online reading lists available via Blackboard.

 - You can view the University’s rare books, manuscripts and archives collections at Special Collections Services, Redlands Road.
 They include three collections ‘Designated’ for their national and international importance: the Archive of British Publishing and Printing; the Samuel Beckett Collection; the Museum of English Rural Life (MERL) and its library.

 And there's more...

 We also offer the following facilities.

 - Study areas including quiet and silent study areas, group study and discussion rooms.

 - Computing facilities including open access PC areas, specialist equipment and a staffed IT Service Desk for all your queries.